Cucumber Beetle, Management

 Cultural Controls and Prevention

-Cucurbit plants at the cotyledon and 1-to-2 leaf stage are more susceptible to infection with bacterial wilt than older plants.
-Thus, beetle numbers should be kept low, especially before the 5-leaf stage.
-Scout frequently (at least twice per week for two weeks after crop emergence) and treat after beetles colonize the field.
-Early spot treatments of field edges can be helpful.
-Scout at least 25 plants to monitor the number of beetles and damage The threshold depends on the crop.
-To prevent bacterial wilt in highly susceptible crops such as cucumber, muskmelons, summer squash, and zucchini, we recommend that beetles should not be allowed to exceed one beetle for every 2 plants.
+Cucurbit plants at the cotyledon and 1-to 2-leaf stages are more susceptible to infection with bacterial wilt than older plants.
+Thus, it is especially important to keep beetle numbers low before the 5-leaf stage.
+Scout frequently (at least twice per week up to SCB emergence, and for two weeks after) and treat after beetles colonize the field.
+Scout at least 25 plants to monitor the number of beetles and damage.
+Use this UMass Cucurbit Scouting Form to help keep track of what you find.
+The economic threshold depends on the crop.
+To prevent bacterial wilt in highly susceptible crops such as cucumber, muskmelons, summer squash, and zucchini, we recommend that beetles should not be allowed to exceed 1 beetle for every 2 plants.
 Less wilt-susceptible crops (butternut, watermelon, most pumpkins) will tolerate 1 or 2 beetles per plant without yield losses.
 Spray within 24 hours after the threshold is reached.
 Proper timing is key.
-Use this UMass Cucurbit Scouting Form to help keep track of what you find.

 There are a number of broad-spectrum conventional insecticides which can be used for foliar control, including carbamates, pyrethroids, and neonicotinoids.
 All are highly toxic to bees and should only be used before bloom.
 Avoid using foliar neonicotinoid sprays (Actara [thiamethoxam] or Assail 30SG [acetameprid]) if systemics in the same class were used (see below).
 See the cucurbit insect management section of the New England Vegetable Management Guide for more details.